 Over time, the patient will need to attend regular appointments to get fitted for new aligners.
 Once the treatment is over, patients will need to wear a retainer at night to keep the teeth in their new position.

 Individuals seeking an Invisalign dentist should do some research into which offices currently offer orthodontic treatment.
-For those looking for Invisalign braces in Brampton or Brampton orthodontics, one available option is Bramwest Dental.
+For those looking for Invisalign braces in Brampton or Brampton orthodontics, one available option is Bramwest Family Dental.